COMSOC-Community/easychair-extra/README.md

 [![Build badge](https://github.com/COMSOC-Community/easychair-extra/workflows/build/badge.svg)](https://github.com/COMSOC-Community/easychair-extra/actions/workflows/build.yml)
 [![codecov](https://codecov.io/gh/COMSOC-Community/easychair-extra/branch/main/graphs/badge.svg)](https://codecov.io/gh/COMSOC-Community/easychair-extra/tree/main)

 Python package to work with files exported from EasyChair.
 Useful to develop tools when running a conference.

 This package came to life when Ulle Endriss was a PC chair for ECAI-2024.
-For this role, many tools enhancing the functionalities provided by EasyChair were needed.
+For this role, many tools enhancing the functionality provided by EasyChair were needed.
 The tools that could benefit the community have been gathered there.

 ## The Package

-The package is documented in the code and there is no current plan on provided a full-fleshed documentation.
+The package is documented in the code and there is no current plan on providing a full-fledged documentation.
 Roughly speaking:

 - `easychair_extra.read` provides functions to read EasyChair files;